-As a doctoral student in Communication Studies, you'll receive four years of university funding.
+As a doctoral student in Communication Studies, you'll receive five years of university funding.
 Nine months of funding is through a graduate assistantship; during the summer months, it is through a fellowship.
 Both include a stipend and tuition waiver.

 For more detailed information visit the Graduate School's Financial Aid site.